Archive How Can I See My Kid’s Text Messages?

 Spyic

 Aside from text messages, you can access your child’s WhatsApp, Instagram, and Snapchat with Spyic, and more.
-It also requires no root on Android and no jailbreak on iOS.
+It also requires no root on Android and no jailbreak on iOS, making it the best text-monitoring app for iPhone.
 On Spyic, you can:

 • Read incoming and outgoing text messages, deleted ones included